Advocacy and Communication (11258.1)

 UC uses various strategies and systems, including detection software, to identify potential breaches of academic integrity.
 Suspected breaches may be investigated, and action can be taken when misconduct is found to have occurred.

-Information is provided in the Academic Integrity Policy, Academic Integrity Procedure, and 麻豆村 of Canberra (Student Conduct) Rules 2023.
+Information is provided in the , , and 麻豆村 of Canberra (Student Conduct) Rules 2023.
 For further advice, visit Study Skills.

 Participation requirements